 - Pre-heat oven to 350F degrees.

-- In a medium sauce pan add figs, sherry and just enough water to cover the figs. Heat mixture to boiling and remove from heat.
+- In a medium sauce pan add 8 figs, ¼ cup sherry and just enough water to cover the figs. Heat mixture to boiling and remove from heat.
 Set aside.

-- In an oven-proof skillet (cast iron is excellent), heat 2 tablespoons of the oil over medium-high heat.
-Add pork and cook on all sides until outside of meat is seared, adding more oil if necessary.
+- In an oven-proof skillet (cast iron is excellent), heat 2 Tablespoons of the oil over medium-high heat.
+Add 1 pound pork and cook on all sides until outside of meat is seared, adding more oil if necessary.

 - Pour figs and the juices they cooked in over the pork.